Nishu-Sheoran/Java-ChatX/README.md

 Users can also change their password for security purposes.

-Real-Time Chat Between Multiple Users:
+💬 Real-Time Chat Between Multiple Users

 Supports messaging between clients on different machines.